Pecan Pie Cookies: Delightful Treats for a Sweet Twist on Tradition

 Common Mistakes to Avoid

-No, they can be stored at room temperature in an airtight container for up to a week.
-Refrigeration is only necessary if you want to extend their shelf life.
+Do these cookies need to be refrigerated?
+No — at room temperature in an airtight container, they stay fresh for up to a week.
+Refrigeration is only necessary for longer storage.

 Print